contributte/psr7-http-message/.docs/README.md

 `PSR-7` is HTTP message interface.
 It's very useful interface especially for middleware / relay pattern.
 Read more on official [PHP-FIG] website.

 This package is based on great [guzzle/psr7](https://github.com/guzzle/psr7) implementation.
-Only adds some extra features for convenient usage in Nette Framework.
+Only adds some extra features for convenient usage in [`Nette Framework`](https://github.com/nette).

 ## Content